 In making nominations it is required that staff members do not discuss the matter with the nominee, as this may create an expectation which, in the final outcome, may not be fulfilled.

-All nominations will initially be considered by the Honorary Awards Working Group with the Honorary Awards Committee chaired by the Chancellor undertaking the final examination of nominations prior to Council giving its approval.
+All nominations will initially be considered and assessed by the Honorary Awards Working Group.
+The Honorary Awards Committee, chaired by the Chancellor, will then review the nominations and the assessment provided by the Working Group before making their recommendations to University Council for approval.

-For further information on the criteria and eligibility of nominees, please refer to the Honorary Awards Policy: http://www.ecu.edu.au/GPPS/policies_db/tmp/ac009.pdf.
+For further information on the criteria and eligibility of nominees, please refer to the Honorary Awards of the University Policy.

 Professor Cobie Rudd